AdamSobieski/Planning/README.md

 How might predicates be represented in .NET assemblies or Java JARs?
 With respect to assemblies, one might explore how C# 14's [_extension members_](https://devblogs.microsoft.com/dotnet/csharp-exploring-extension-members/) are represented.

-The concept here is that predicates can be considered as being extension properties on a system-provided `State` type.
+The concept here, regardless of syntax, is that predicates can be considered as being extension members of a provided `State` type.

 ```
 public static class Extension